niplav/site/notes.md

 No great solution for LLMs (yet…), all the ones I can run on my laptop are not good enough—maybe I should bite the bullet and get a GPU/[digits](https://www.theverge.com/2025/1/6/24337530/nvidia-ces-digits-super-computer-ai) that can run of the big LLaMas/DeepSeek V3 locally.
-I have internet at my workplace, and a local library with internet 10 minutes away by walk that closes at 7PM.

-(No mobile internet either, that'd defeat the purpose.
-Haven't yet quite figured out to get people to call me when they want stuff…)

 [^elaboration]: For >3 years now.
 The benefits reduce after a while as homeostasis kicks in (e.g. moving sleeping times back by ~4 hrs got halved to ~2 hrs), but it's still net positive: I used to lose ≥4½ hrs to random aimless websurfing, now it's only about one.
 Not all time gained is spent productively, I still randomly click through articles of the local Wikipedia copy, but that feels much less unproductive than watching YouTube videos.
-[^others]: Website blockers like browser extensions are too easy to turn off (especially since I have complete control over my OS).
+[^others]: Website blockers like browser extensions, e.g. LeechBlock, are too easy to turn off (especially since I have complete control over my OS).
 Accountability didn't work well either.
 Behavioral interventions (like exercising/meditation/whatever) did ~nil.

 Animals Better Suited to Less Unethical Factory Farming
 --------------------------------------------------------